aladin002dz/GetMovieData/README.md

 - [React](https://reactjs.org/) of course.

-- [Netlify Lambda](https://github.com/netlify/create-react-app-lambda) to hide client id and secret in the web app the front-end.
+- [Netlify Lambda](https://github.com/netlify/create-react-app-lambda) to hide client id and secret in the front-end of the web app.

 - [Bootstrap](https://getbootstrap.com/).